Learn Who Portfolio Recovery Associates Really Is

 You must file a response with the court within 30-days of when you were served with the lawsuit.
 Portfolio Recovery Associates wants one thing more than anything else: They want you to fail to get your answer filed in time.

 If you fail to file a timely response, Portfolio Recovery Associates may be able to get a “default judgment” against you.
 That means, without your input, the court will give Portfolio Recovery Associates a judgment against you for the full amount it is asking for.
 Portfolio Recovery Associates can seek a judgment against you as soon as you blow the 30-day deadline.
 Even if a later court hearing date has already been scheduled.

 Don’t blow the deadline.

-Remember, even if you do properly represent yourself, it is possible for a biased trial court to hand an unearned victory to Portfolio Recovery Associates, so that is another good reason to hire an attorney to represent you, because a good attorney will also protect your ability to appeal if necessary (see here for an example of a successful appeal against Portfolio Recovery Associates).
+Remember, even if you do properly represent yourself, it is possible for a biased trial court to hand an unearned victory to Portfolio Recovery Associates, so that is another good reason to hire an attorney to represent you, because a good attorney will also protect your ability to appeal if necessary.